Santander Cycles: History

 Initially, the scheme required initial payment of registration and membership fees to be paid in exchange for an electronic access key, but on 3 December 2010 this was changed to allow casual cycle hires by non-members who have a valid credit or debit card.

 The project was expected to cost £140 million for planning and implementation over six years, potentially the only TfL system to fully fund its annual cost of operation, a goal originally estimated to take two to three years.
-The 'on the road' cost of each bike is £28,000 per bicycle, with the docking stations themselves costing around £200,000 to install.
+The cost including installing the docking stations at around £200,000 each.